kanaria69/Mainecoco/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## Writing with a broken pencil is pointless.